-Forced Entertainment's hallucinatory new work about optimism, individual agency and the desire for change
+Forced Entertainment's hallucinatory work about optimism, individual agency and the desire for change

-Every Shakespeare play ever written condensed into a series of 36 forty five minute works played out on a one metre square tabletop
+All of the Shakespeare plays condensed into a series of 36 forty five minute works played out on a one metre square tabletop

 Forced Entertainment’s first ever show made especially for children aged 6+